Home - Wittgenstein's Logic of Language | Bibliography and abbreviations | Site Map | Site Search

 Philosophy begins in boredom

-In his later work did Wittgenstein want to say what the essence of philosophy is (which would be a general theory about the nature of a thing (Z § 458)), or did he only want to make clear what the essence of that aspect of philosophy that interested him is (an essence which would be verifiable by the examples he gave)?
-And why was he willing to talk "nonsense" (God, ethics) as he did in the "Lecture on Ethics" and when talking to M. O'C. Drury, but not in his book Philosophical Investigations?
+In his later work, what did Wittgenstein want?
+To say what the essence of philosophy is, which would be a general theory about the nature of a phenomenon (Z § 458)?
+Or did he only want to make clear what the essence of that aspect of philosophy that interested him was, an essence which would be inductively verifiable by the examples he gave?

 Boredom is the mother of poetry.
 (Goethe)